Skip to Content

 Tips For Sexual Harassment Prevention:

-Some tips if you are victim of sexual harassment include:
+Some tips if you are a victim of sexual harassment include:

 • document in writing/email through a complaint to human resources that the sexual harassment is occurring and you need it to stop,